 Ontario is Canada's most populous province, by a long shot, comprising 40 percent of the country's total population.
 It is also home to the federal capital of Ottawa and the unofficial financial capital of Toronto.
 The majority of Ontario residents live in the southern part of the province near Toronto, along with Ottawa, Niagara Falls, and Niagara-on-the-Lake.

-Ontario is best known for Algonquin Park, the CN Tower, Niagara wine region, Bruce Trail (the oldest and longest continuous public footpath in Canada), and the many forests and lakes.
+Ontario is best known for Algonquin Park, the Niagara wine region, Bruce Trail (the oldest and longest continuous public footpath in Canada), and the many beautiful forests and lakes.